 The fundamentals of planning are:

 - Keep plans simple

 - Design bold plans

 These fundamentals provide rigor to a process that is often purely creative, and they provide a crucial connection between concept and application.
-The degree that each fundamental applies to any given plan is dependent upon the situation.
+The degree that which each fundamental applies to any given plan depends on the situation.

 The ability to understand and employ a planning and operational framework for your business is key to effective and efficient execution.
-Hopefully, this model will provide you with some concepts and ideas that will help you plan an asymmetric approach to defeating your competition.
+Hopefully, this model will provide you with some concepts and ideas to help you plan an asymmetric approach to defeating your competition.

 Need Help Implementing These Planning Concepts?

 Asymmetric, led by former Army Delta Force operator and corporate executive, Mark Hope, can help you implement these ideas in your business.
 You can contact Mark by email at firstname.lastname@example.org, or by telephone at +1 866-389-4746, or you can schedule a complimentary strategy discussion by clicking here.
 You can read all of his articles on Medium.

 Mark A. Hope is a co-founder and Partner of Asymmetric Marketing – a unique agency specializing in building high-performing sales and marketing systems, campaigns, processes, and strategies for small businesses.
 Asymmetric has extensive experience with organizations across many industry segments.
 If you would like some help in implementing ideas like these in this article, feel free to give Mark a call at 844-494-6903 or by email at email@example.com.
 Read Mark's other work on Medium.